23 June, 2022

 Remember, you don’t have to remove or substitute all ‘problematic’ words.
 According to natural language acquisition experts such as linguist Stephen Krashen, including these more challenging words can help stretch your student’s language abilities and mimic real-world usage of language.
 They can also provide a useful opportunity to develop your students’ problem-solving strategies when dealing with more challenging texts.

 As you’re finding replacement words, it’s worth checking their CEFR level as you go to save time.
 Text Inspector allows you to check individual words- simply type in your word, click the ‘analyse’ button and then select the ‘Lexis: EVP’ tab for details.

 It’s also a good idea to run the entire edited text through Text Inspector again to double-check the CEFR level before using it in the classroom.

-The Text Inspector analysis tool can help you overcome many of the challenges that using authentic English language materials in the classroom can pose.
-Simply analyse your text and access the Scorecard* and English Vocabulary Profile* tools and you can simplify your EFL lesson planning process and get the most out of your students.
+The Text Inspector analysis tool can help you overcome many of the challenges that using authentic English language materials in the classroom can pose and support language teaching and learning.

 *Available with subscriptions.

 Text Inspector’s Analysis of Highlights from the BBC News Feed The BBC has long been […]Read More ->

 Aris Xanthos is a lecturer and researcher in Humanities Computing at the University of Lausanne, CEO […]Read More ->